EVs Are Sending Toxic Tire Particles Into the Water, Soil, and Air

 Some tire companies have launched new EV-specific products that are designed for added durability.
 Earlier this year, Bridgestone unveiled the Turanza EV, a new model that the company claims “is engineered to elevate your EV experience with excellent tread life.”
 Such specialized EV tires don’t come cheap: Bridgestone’s website lists them for $315.99 with a 50,000 mile warranty, compared with $295.99 and 80,000 miles for the non-EV version.
 Better tires can help, but only to an extent.
 The bigger issue is that many U.S. automakers have built part of their business strategy around selling hefty SUVs and trucks with juicy profit margins, and they will continue doing so.
 Sedans are becoming an endangered species on U.S. car lots, where about four out of five new cars are either an SUV or a truck.
 As EV sales have grown, the cars are only getting bigger; GM recently killed off the modest-size Chevy Bolt—its most popular electric model—and is retooling its factory to instead build electric pickup trucks.

-Carmakers could, if they chose, offer Ameicans the kinds of small EVs that are available in other countries, but no such move seems forthcoming.
+Carmakers could, if they chose, offer Americans the kinds of small EVs that are available in other countries, but no such move seems forthcoming.
 They could also temper their EVs’ acceleration, thereby reducing tire erosion.
 Instead, they are opting to sell electric SUVs that resemble race cars.
 Zero-to-60 speeds have been a mainstay of car marketing for decades, and the stunning pickup of EVs might, theoretically, attract new buyers.
 But it quickens tire erosion while serving no practical purpose.
 “If you can get from zero to 60 in seven seconds, you’re fine,” Jennifer Stockburger, the director of operations at the Consumer Reports auto-test center, told me.
 “Anything beyond that is a fun factor.”

 The threat of growing tire pollution is hardly the only societal danger that the auto industry is foisting on the American public through its large and fast EVs.
 Tires that wear out quicker present other safety hazards: “Braking, hydroplaning, and winter traction could get worse, Stockburger said, “and then you’ve got this heavy vehicle spinning out.”
 Such cars could endanger pedestrians, bikers, and other drivers, deepening a roadway-safety crisis that is unique to the U.S. And the huge batteries they require consume scarce minerals that could otherwise power smaller, more efficient models.